qTeePie/yul-miniNFT/test/BUGGY/note.md

 ### ⚠️ Foundry Quirk / Bug Note: The “Useless Variable That Fixes Everything” Mystery

+**Storage slot references inside assembly are unsafe until the variable has been written to at least once by Solidity.**

 During testing, I ran into a **completely non-intuitive Foundry behavior**:

 ✅ My Yul contract deployed correctly